 3. Add an essential oil to your skincare routine

-Our skin is complex but discovering the essential oils that work best for you does not need to be complicated.
+Skin can be complex but discovering the essential oils that work best for you do not need to be complicated.

-Hydrating skin oils can be full of Vitamin E and will leave your skin feeling very cleansed and hydrated.
+Hydrating skin oils can be full of Vitamin E and will leave your skin feeling very cleansed and refreshed.